Marcelvla/ZoekMachines/README.md

 ## Wordcloud
 Since our documents are very small it's not very relevant to make a wordcloud of every single card.
 Therefore we have chosen to make a wordcloud for every expansion set in our dataset.
 Usually there is a general theme for an expansion and this will show in the wordclouds.
 We used tf-idf weighting to compute the importance of words for the wordcloud.
+Surprisingly we found that a lot of english stopwords still had pretty high tfidf scores compared to other terms, so we filtered those out leaving mostly keywords.

 ## Pie chart